 A. Press Inquiries

 1. All inquiries from the press should be directed immediately to the President.
-If a member of the press
+If a member of the press asks for a comment or information regarding Club business, Board Members are to state that they cannot speak for the Club and give contact information for the President.

-Members to speak on behalf of the Club.
-The authorization must be specific and limited in scope to a
+a.
+Under limited circumstances, the President may, at their discretion, delegate Officers or Board Members to speak on behalf of the Club.
+The authorization must be specific and limited in scope to a particular topic or issue and should be for a limited duration.

-2. When acting as individuals, Board Members shall not identify themselves to the press as members of
+2. When acting as individuals, Board Members shall not identify themselves to the press as members of the Club.

-are a Board Member of the Club, the Board Member has a duty to state that they are speaking as an
+a.
+If a Board Member acting as an individual knows that a member of the press has knowledge that they are a Board Member of the Club, the Board Member has a duty to state that they are speaking as an individual and specifically request that they not be identified as a Club member.

 b.
-Board Members should go out of their way to avoid the appearance of acting on behalf of the Club,
+Board Members should go out of their way to avoid the appearance of acting on behalf of the Club, when they are not.

 III.
 Internal Communications